Facilities Located in the Mund College Center

 Accountable mail includes such mail as expressed, insured, and certified mail that require a signature.
 All accountable mail needs to be secured by the student from the Annville Post Office.
 The Annville Post Office is located two blocks from campus at 51 North Lancaster Street, Annville, Pa.
 17003.

 Lebanon Valley College uses MeritPages from readMedia to publicize your achievements and campus activities, such as studying abroad, making the dean’s list, or winning a scholarship.
 It creates personalized stories regarding these accomplishments, publishes them online at MeritPages.com, and sends them to your hometown newspapers.
 This makes sure you receive credit for the good work you are doing on campus, which helps with summer jobs, internships, and even job interviews and references after graduation.
-Visit lvc.meritpages.com to upload a photo and personalize your MeritPage!
+Claim your page at lvc.meritpages.com, and then take a moment to upload a photo and add additional activities and accomplishments!

-The Office of Audiovisual Technology is located on the lower level of Humanities, room 6.
+The Office of Audiovisual Technology is located on the lower level of Humanities in Room 6.
 Students may borrow audiovisual equipment for class-related use.
 Additional services include instruction in the operation and use of audiovisual equipment, activation of classroom technology systems, and copies of past campus recitals for purchase.
 When classes are in session, the office is open Monday through Thursday, 8 a.m.–8 p.m., and Friday, 8 a.m.–4:30 p.m.; otherwise, Monday through Friday, 8 a.m.–4 p.m.

 - 148 North College Avenue, Annville, Pa.
 17003